rmanoka/async-scoped/README.md

 ## Usage

 The API is meant to be a minimal wrapper around efficient executors.
-Users **must use** either "use-async-std", or the "use-tokio" feature gates, to obtain a usable scope type.
+Users may use "use-async-std", or the "use-tokio" features, to obtain a specific global executor implementation.
-These gates provide `TokioScope` and `AsyncScope` that support spawning, and blocking.
+These features provide `TokioScope` and `AsyncScope` that support spawning, and blocking.
+However, none of those features are necessary - you may freely implement your own executor.
 See [docs.rs](https://docs.rs/async-scoped) for detailed documentation.